-Fermented food has been used for centuries by mankind as a source of wellbeing, and continue to be a staple in many diets across the globe.
+Fermented foods have been used for centuries by mankind as a source of wellbeing, and continue to be a staple in many diets across the globe.

-I spoke to Nutritionist Cassandra Barns, who explains the benefits of fermented food and why we should be including them in our diet.
+I spoke to Nutritionist Cassandra Barns, who explains the benefits of fermented foods and why we should be including them in our diet.

 Sauerkraut – Make Cabbage your friend